-- Did you know that replacing desktop computers with laptop computers saves around 90% in energy?
+- Replacing desktop with laptop computers saves around 90% in energy.
 It’s hard to believe, but the power generated by a desktop is up to 320 watts including the monitor, where laptops are at most 60 watts, with the lowest around 15.
 A high-end desktop used 8 hours per day costs around £140 (1) to run where a new laptop less than £7 per year (2).

-- Installing inkjet printers rather than laser jet printers saves 90% in energy.
+- Install inkjet printers rather than laser jet printers saves 90% in energy.
 Although these will save energy, the cost of cartridges is far greater in ink jet printers.

 - Switch off all equipment when not in use, for example, at night and at weekends rather than just leaving them on in “sleep” mode.

 - Never leave equipment on in standby mode, especially monitors and televisions.
 Some models consume almost the same amount of energy in standby as if they were completely switched on.